Iteratively decoded magic state distillation: Surface code simulations

 \section{Surface code simulations}

-In this following section, we present our various numerical findings on the performance of both distillation circuits.
+In the following section, we present our various numerical findings on the performance of both distillation circuits.
 One of the aims of this paper is to investigate whether the distillation error suppression scaling ($p\rightarrow\mathcal{O}(p^3)$) holds using surface code patches entangled with transversal CNOTs.
 We employ the iterative decoding scheme from \cite{wan2024iterativetransversalcnotdecoder} to decode the entire CNOT circuits in figure \ref{fig:y_state_distillation_circuit_Y_consumption_optimised} and \ref{fig:T_state_distillation_circuit_T_consumption_optimised}.
-In order to characterise the performance of each protocol, we distill the logical $\ket{-}$ state as a stabiliser proxy to the performance of either distillation circuits.
-In our simulations, we assume \cite{wan2024iterativetransversalcnotdecoder}: \begin{enumerate} \item Error-free and instantaneous transversal CNOTs (transversal CNOT errors can be subsumed into a marginally larger circuit-level noise). \item Standard SD6 circuit-level depolarising noise model \cite{honeycomb2022gidney,ErrorCorrectionZoo} on all gates except the resource state initialisation errors. \item Artificial injection of $Z$ input errors \cite{zhou2024algorithmicfaulttolerancefast} (with probability $p$) on all resource states to be consumed. \end{enumerate} Interestingly, one can perform an inplace $Y$ basis measurement on the surface code \cite{Gidney_2024,gidney2023cleanermagicstateshook,gidney2024magicstatecultivationgrowing}, this can also be used to benchmark both distillation protocols \cite{connectivity_transversal,updating_impact}.
+In order to characterise the performance of each protocol, we distil the logical $\ket{-}$ state as a stabiliser proxy for the performance of either distillation circuits.
+In our simulations, we assume the following \cite{wan2024iterativetransversalcnotdecoder}: \begin{enumerate} \item Error-free and instantaneous transversal CNOTs (transversal CNOT errors can be subsumed into a marginally higher circuit-level noise). \item Standard SD6 circuit-level depolarising noise model \cite{honeycomb2022gidney,ErrorCorrectionZoo} on all gates except the resource state initialisation errors. \item Artificial injection of $Z$ input errors \cite{zhou2024algorithmicfaulttolerancefast} (with probability $p$) on all resource states to be consumed. \end{enumerate} Interestingly, one can perform an inplace $Y$ basis measurement on the surface code \cite{Gidney_2024,gidney2023cleanermagicstateshook,gidney2024magicstatecultivationgrowing}, this can also be used to benchmark both distillation protocols \cite{updating_impact}.

 We demonstrate that the iterative decoding scheme from \cite{wan2024iterativetransversalcnotdecoder} can perform well in the context of state distillation.
 Furthermore, we propose a time complexity speed up given a re-configurable qubit platform such as trapped-ions \cite{Lekitsch_2017,Akhtar_2023} with the ability to perform long-range two qubit gates.